Best variable home loan rates

 Fixed rate loans are great when rates are rising fast.
 That was the case in 2022–23.

-In 2025 rates are finally beginning to fall again.
-This is good news if you have a variable rate loan.
+During 2025 we saw 3 interest rate cuts.
+This was good news if you have a variable rate loan.
 But it's important to remember that you can never actually guarantee how rates will move.

 When deciding between fixed and variable it's more important to think about how comfortable you are with the current rate and whether you can afford more rate rises.